 - Receive stipends to conduct independent research with a faculty member.

 - Take intensive summer field course exploring issues in three southern California ecosystems, during the May and June, 2021.

 - Develop and complete independent research in conjunction with faculty mentor.

 - Current scholars work on marine ecological issues, desert ecology, animal behavior, plant-animal interactions in coastal sage scrub, and plant adaptations to arid environments.

 - Travel to scientific meetings to present results of independent research.

 Is SCERP right for you?

 If you like to work outdoors, enjoy working with animals or plants, getting your hands dirty, meeting new friends interested in ecology and environmental biology, networking with other students, getting to know faculty, and seeing new areas in southern California, then SCERP could be for you!
-Be sure to talk with the current scholars about the program or with Dr. Bill Hoese (firstname.lastname@example.org) if you think you might be interested in applying!
+Be sure to talk with the current scholars about the program, Dr. Bill Hoese (email@example.com), or Dr. Jennifer Burnaford (firstname.lastname@example.org) if you think you might be interested in applying!